wirewright/wirewright/man/wwml.md

 # WwML

+> [!WARNING]
-FIXME: there are some inconsistencies with the actual grammar here and there.
+> There are some inconsistencies with the actual grammar here and there.
+They
+> remain to be fixed.

 *WwML* stands for *Wirewright Main Language*.
 WwML is a textual representation of Wirewright *terms*.